-Prof Ilan Kelman is Professor in Risk, Resilience and Global Health at UCL Institute for Risk and Disaster Reduction and UCL Institute for Global Health, UK, and a researcher at the University of Agder, Norway.
+Prof Ilan Kelman is Professor of Disasters and Health at UCL Institute for Risk and Disaster Reduction and UCL Institute for Global Health, UK, and Professor II at the University of Agder, Norway.
 His overall research interest is linking disasters and health, including the integration of climate change into disaster research and health research.
 He focuses mainly on polar regions and island communities.

 This work covers three main areas: